MaoZiming/MaoZiming.github.io/_pages/about.md

 ## Miscellaneous
 * I grew up in Ningbo, China and studied in Singapore for secondary and high school.
 * I play badminton regularly, and enjoy <a style="text-decoration:none" href="https://maoziming.github.io/astrophotography/" target="_blank"> stargazing and astrophotography</a>.
-* I also majored in philosophy, mostly interested in logics and philosophy of language.
+* I double majored in philosophy, mostly interested in logics and philosophy of language.